English

 Structure

 The Animal Ethics Council consists of at least eleven members who are appointed for a period of 3 years at a time by the Minister of Food, Agriculture and Fisheries.
 Some of the Council's members are appointed based on recommendations from relevant stakeholders.
 Two members are appointed on the recommendation of animal welfare organisations, two on the recommendation of farmers' associations and one member is appointed on the recommendation of the Consumer Council.
 The remaining members are appointed independently of any affiliation with a specific organisation.
 The minister must ensure that the combination of members covers expert knowledge on relevant subjects.
+(The Animal Welfare Act (§ 38)).

 Working methods

 The Animal Ethics Council produces statements on request of the Minister of Food, Agriculture and Fisheries or on its own initiative.
 The Council also makes consultation responses on legislative proposals concerning animal welfare.
 The Council’s considerations are based on both scientific knowledge, practical experience and ethical concerns.
 External scientific experts and relevant stakeholders are consulted when appropriate.
-Activities aimed at the public include participation in conferences, fairs, public debate, and communication through a members’ blog and Twitter (both in Danish).
+Activities aimed at the public include participation in conferences, fairs, public debate, and communication through a members’ blog and X (both in Danish).

 Publications